idubrov/ivans-rv/src/lib/content/2022-03-14-practice-kit-drilling/index.md

 ![](0-practice-kit-clecoed.jpeg?nf_resize=smartcrop&w=480&h=360)

 Drilling the trailing edge worked better this time.
-Cleco clamp did not hold it too well, but holding edge with my hand did help.
-One hole did turn out tiny bit elongated, but based on my previous experience, it should work okay.
+Cleco clamp did not hold it too well, but holding the edge with my hand did help.
+One hole did turn out a tiny bit elongated, but based on my previous experience, it should work okay.

 ![](1-elongated-hole.jpeg?nf_resize=smartcrop&w=480&h=360)